 Dorothy was in her early 70s.
-She had a mild developmental delay, but was competent to handle finances and her other affairs.
+She had cognitive problems, but was competent to handle finances and her other affairs.
 She used a walker without protest, but sciatica and worn out discs in her spine made it difficult for her to bathe and do housework.
 Dorothy was also the stubbornly devoted caregiver of her husband Charles, who had advanced but non-progressing dementia.
 Her grit reminded me of my own late grandmother.
 Just like my Nana, Dorothy was no fool.

 Dorothy was receiving home care once or twice a week to help her bathe, but the service was stopped just over a month earlier without warning or explanation.
 The Community Care office had already conducted two separate assessments of Dorothy's capacity for self-care, and both assessments reported she couldn't bathe independently.
 Nevertheless, the service was still stopped.

 After a short time without regular baths, Dorothy developed an angry, infected rash on her back.
 She responded well to antibiotics and daily dressings by our CHC nurses, but she never should have had that rash in the first place.
 After weeks of unreturned phone calls, delays, and complaints to higher executives at Community Care, we were finally able to arrange this meeting to sort out what the hell was going on.

 It took all of five seconds before Thing One - the jargon-spewing middle manager from Community Care - raised my ire.